google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-preprocessors.markdown

   "file": "styles.css"
 }`

-## Verify web server can serve source maps
+## Verify web server can serve Source Maps

 Some web servers, like Google App Engine for example, require explicit configuration for each file type served.
-In this case, your source maps should be served with a MIME type of `application/json`, but Chrome will actually [accept any content-type](http://stackoverflow.com/questions/19911929/what-mime-type-should-i-use-for-source-map-files), for example `application/octet-stream`.
+In this case, your Source Maps should be served with a MIME type of `application/json`, but Chrome will actually [accept any content-type](http://stackoverflow.com/questions/19911929/what-mime-type-should-i-use-for-source-map-files), for example `application/octet-stream`.

 ### Bonus: Source mapping via custom header